jeongkyun-oh/klaytn/CONTRIBUTING.md

 ### Feature Requests

 You can also use the [issue tracker](https://github.com/klaytn/klaytn/issues) to request a new feature or enhancement.
 Note that any code contribution without an issue link will not be accepted.
-Please submit an issue explaining your proposal first so that Klaytn community fully understand and discuss the idea.
+Please submit an issue explaining your proposal first so that Klaytn community can fully understand and discuss the idea.
 Please use [labels](#usage-of-labels) for your feature request as well.

 #### Usage of Labels